Rights of children non-negotiable: HC

 Rights of children are completely non-negotiable even if they are implicated in a heinous crime, the Delhi High Court has said while expressing pain over the way a sessions court dealt with a murder case in which a juvenile was "incarcerated" for over nine years.

-The High Court suggested that there was a need to train trial court judges regarding the law relating to juveniles, saying the sessions court had dealt with the matter while being “completely oblivious” of the valuable rights of a minor under the Juvenile Justice (Care and Protection) Act.
+The court suggested that there was need to train trial court judges regarding the law relating to juveniles, saying the sessions court had dealt with the matter while being “completely oblivious” of the valuable rights of a minor under the Juvenile Justice (Care and Protection) Act.

 Refresher course

-Acquitting the minor boy forthwith, a bench of Justices Gita Mittal and P.S.
+Acquitting the minor forthwith, a Bench of Justices Gita Mittal and P.S.
 Teji directed the High Court registry to send the copy of its order to Director (Academics) of Delhi Judicial Academy for designing refresher course on juvenile justice and compiling the material for it.

 The Bench noted that the minor was arrested on January 13, 2007, and incarcerated ever since.
 He underwent over nine years of imprisonment which was much more than the maximum sentence permissible under the provisions of the JJ Act.